Skip to content

 • Scala numeric values (Int, Long, etc.) for constant values

-• Decimal string interpolation values
+• Decimal literals (string interpolation values)

 Constant Generation

-Decimal String-Interpolator
+Unsigned Decimal String-Interpolator

-Decimal string-interpolation syntax
+Unsigned decimal string-interpolation syntax

 d"width'dec"